Book Title: Girl Underwater

-Genre: Contemporary Fiction/Romance (somewhere between Young Adult and New Adut), Survival
+Genre: Contemporary Fiction/Romance (somewhere between Young Adult and New Adult), Survival

 Source: MP3 Audiobook (Library)

 ❃❃Why I didn't have my usual quote: When you listen to a book on audio, it's really difficult to find quotes that stand out for you.
-So, I usually rely on finding them off goodreads, but there wasn't any good one's.
-After much deliberation I decided to say something about the narrator, because she is one my top favs out there and when I see a book is narrated by her, I know I'm going to enjoy it.❃❃
+So, I usually rely on finding them off Goodreads, but there weren't any good ones.
+After much deliberation, I decided to say something about the narrator because she is one my top favs out there and when I see a book is narrated by her, I know I'm going to enjoy it.❃❃

 Overall Rating: 4.3/5